Altermagnetic splitting of magnons in hematite ($\alpha$-Fe$_2$O$_3$): Nonrelativistic physics

 of the acoustic magnon bands along $\Gamma$-B is proportional to $\bm{k}^4$ near $\Gamma$, as shown in Fig.~\ref{fig:disperion_nonrelativistic}(c).
 This long-wavelength splitting is expected for $g$-wave altermagnets \cite{SmejkalBeyondConv2022}.

 The path X-X$'$ lies in the $k_z = 0$ $\angstr^{-1}$ plane and we see spin splitting of the magnon bands with a nodal point in the middle [cf.~Fig.~\ref{fig:disperion_nonrelativistic}(a)].
 This nodal point is in one of the vertical nodal planes [cf.~Fig.~\ref{fig:disperion_nonrelativistic}(b)].
 The spin splitting displays the nonplanar nature of the fourth nodal surface.
 If it was planar, this path would be degenerate.
 Another way to demonstrate the shape of the nodal surface is to study an isoenergy surface of the magnon bands.
-In Fig.~\ref{fig:iso_nonrel_surf}, we show the three-dimensional acoustic magnon isoenergy surface at $85$ meV.
+In Fig.~\ref{fig:iso_nonrel_surf}, we show the three-dimensional acoustic magnon isoenergy surface at $80$ meV.
 The bulk $g$-wave nature of hematite becomes apparent from the four nodal surfaces with alternating magnon spin in the sectors between them \cite{SmejkalBeyondConv2022}.
 The colors represent the magnon spin expectation value along the Néel vector direction [according to the color bar in Fig.~\ref{fig:disperion_nonrelativistic}(a)].
 In Fig.~\ref{fig:iso_nonrel_surf}(a), we see the isoenergy surface from the side, which reveals the nodal surface cutting the BZ horizontally, whereas the top view in Fig.~\ref{fig:iso_nonrel_surf}(b) makes the three vertical nodal planes apparent.
-The vertical nodal planes are symmetry-protected by the three glide-mirrors in the system, whereas the horizontal nodal surface is not; it is therefore not forced to be planar \cite{SmejkalBeyondConv2022}.
+The vertical nodal planes are symmetry-protected by the three glide-mirrors in the system, whereas the horizontal nodal surface is not.
+What leads to the nodal surface are the two-fold rotations $\mathcal{C}_{2\langle 0\overline{1}1 \rangle, \bm{\tau}}$,$\mathcal{C}_{2\langle \overline{1}01 \rangle, \bm{\tau}}$, and $\mathcal{C}_{2\langle \overline{1}10 \rangle, \bm{\tau}}$; the nodal surface is therefore not forced to be planar \cite{SmejkalBeyondConv2022}.
 Note that this observation sets hematite apart from MnTe \cite{Liu2024MnTeMagnonSplit}.